Tiagofvarela/Intrigue-Initial/README.md

 `python intrigue.py PlayerRandom PlayerHonest PlayerHuman PlayerHonest`

 ## Game Structure
-The game is currently implemented for four players, each a different colour, where each player owns:
+The game is currently implemented for four players, each a different colour, where each player owns:<br>

-- A palace with 4 Squares.
+- A palace with 4 Squares.<br>
-- 8 Pieces of their colour.
+- 8 Pieces of their colour.<br>
-- 32000 Ducats (currency).
+- 32000 Ducats (currency).<br>

 The existing Classes are as follows: